SAP-archive/cloud-s4-sdk-pipeline/README.md

   ./cx-server start
  ```

- In Jenkins click on "New Item" and create a new "Multibranch Pipeline" for your repository.
+ In Jenkins, click on "New Item" and create a new "Multibranch Pipeline" for your repository.

  ## Download and Installation

- In order to use the pipeline just load the pipeline within your Jenkinsfile that is placed in the root of your project repository.
+ In order to use the pipeline just load the pipeline within your `Jenkinsfile` that is placed in the root of your project repository.
- Create a file called Jenkinsfile and add the following example code:
+ Create a file called `Jenkinsfile` and add the following example code:

  ```groovy
  #!/usr/bin/env groovy